WHO WE ARE

 On May 26, 2016 Aquinas Institute was granted a licence to operate as a travel agency by Consumer Protection BC.
-It now operates under the DBA Aquinas Holy Land Tours.
+It now operates under the DBA Aquinas Holy Land Tours and the DBA Aquinas Travel.
 Although Aquinas Institute specializes in Holy Land Tours, it also organizes tours in Canada, the United States, Mexico, Asia and Europe.
 Aquinas Institute continues to train court interpreters under the DBA Aquinas Institute.

 On August 1, 2016, Teresita Nixon registered the Aquinas Legal Interpreters Corporation to take over the interpreting service business of Aquinas Institute.